Cerberus-Wallet/cerberus-firmware/docs/misc/monorepo.md

 check out any historical commit hash, or any historical tag.

 All tags from the previous history still exist, and in addition, each has a version named by its directory.
-I.e., for trezor-mcu tag `v1.6.3`, you can also check out `legacy/v1.6.3`.
+I.e., for cerberus-mcu tag `v1.6.3`, you can also check out `legacy/v1.6.3`.